 8. 49ers Museum presented by Sony, Santa Clara

-Love football, but tickets to 49ers too expensive?
-Perhaps going to the museum dedicated to the 49ers past, present, and future might be a better deal.
-Located at Levi’s Stadium in Santa Clara, the museum, features 11 unique galleries, interactive displays, and a Hall of Fame gallery where fans can check out life-size statues of 27 49ers players and coaches in their signature poses, learn about the team’s 70-year history, and relive the memories of the 49ers’ five Super Bowl Championships.
+Experience the 49ers all year round at the 49ers Museum, located at Levi’s Stadium in Santa Clara.
+It features 11 unique galleries, interactive displays, and a Hall of Fame gallery where fans can check out life-size statues of 27 49ers players and coaches in their signature poses, learn about the team’s 70-year history, and relive the memories of the 49ers’ five Super Bowl Championships.
 There are Vince Lombardi trophies, Super Bowl rings, and lockers from Kezar Stadium also on display.

 In the lower level, kids can try on uniforms, helmets, and pads to find their inner football player, a field area to learn cheers from the Gold Rush Cheerleaders, throw a football through a virtual field goal, and record a broadcast video.
-The museum also houses a STEM educational learning lab with multi-touch, object recognition tables to teach core curriculum, such as using football statistics to teach math skills.
+The museum also houses a STEAM Education (presented by Chevron) learning lab with multi-touch, object recognition tables to teach core curriculum, such as using football statistics to teach math skills.